Yakitrak/obsidian-cli-docs/index.md

   - image_path: /assets/images/terminal-move-note.gif
     alt: "move note"
     title: "Move Note"
-    excerpt: "Move notes from your terminal too, just type the current name and the new path.
-All other notes that link to the note will also be updated.
-Notes can also be renamed easily in the same way!"
+    excerpt: "Relocate notes by specifying the current and new paths, and watch as linked notes are automatically updated.
+Notes can also be renamed in the same way!"
     url: "/docs/commands/move-note"
     btn_label: "More Information"
     btn_class: "btn--small"